KevinRohn/github-full-release-data/README.md

 | `published_at`      | Shows the published date of the release                                                                                                                                                                     |
 | `assets_array_json` | The `assets_array_json` output from release.
 It's a multiline output, which is packed in a JSON object. <br/> The output can be used with the `fromJSON` function `(steps.<id>.outputs.assets_array_json)`. |
 | `author_json`       | The `author_json` output from release.
 It's a multiline output, which is packed in a JSON object. <br/> The output can be used with the `fromJSON` function `(steps.<id>.outputs.assets_array_json)`.       |

+## Support
+This action only supports Linux runners.
+If you encounter Error: action is only supported on Linux then you are using non-linux runner.